-Although some businesses still rely on a lock and key system to keep their commercial premises secure, there is an ever-increasing number of business owners that are investing in more sophisticated electronic access control systems to protect their people, property and processes.
+Although some businesses still rely on a lock and key system to keep their commercial buildings safe and secure, there is an ever-increasing number of business owners that are investing in more sophisticated electronic access control systems to protect their people, property and processes.

-As well as improving building security, an access control system can also offer the following benefits:
+As well as improving building security, a commercial access control system can also offer the following benefits:

 Access control systems are very useful when sensitive areas need additional protection.
 For example, a company may need to have an open and welcoming reception area, but then only allow authorised persons to have access to internal areas.

 Some typical examples may include: